The random walk on the random connection model: Introduction

 Our main interest will be in the study of the random connection model in which we choose the edge probability $g(x,y)$ to be a function that asymptotically behaves like $|x-y|^{-\alpha}$ for $\alpha >d$.
-We will answer the question of recurrence and transience of the random walk in all dimensions and show that this random graph behaves similarly to long-range percolation described above.
-That is we show that supercritical random connection models are recurrent for $d = 2$ if $\alpha \geq 2d$.
-Furthermore, by using a suitable stochastic domination argument, we will show that a supercritical random connection model is transient for all $d \geq 2$ in case $\alpha \in (d,2d)$, provided that the intensity of the underlying Poisson point process is sufficiently large.
+We will answer the question of recurrence and transience of the random walk in all dimensions and show that this random graph behaves similarly to long-range percolation described above. {That is we show that random walks on the random connection model are a.s.\,recurrent for $d = 2$ if $\alpha \geq 4$ (see Theorem~\ref{th:recurrent}).
+Furthermore, by using a suitable stochastic domination argument, we will show that, provided that the intensity of the underlying Poisson point process is sufficiently large, random walks on the infinite cluster of the random connection model are a.s.\, transient for $d=1,2$ if $\alpha \in (d,2d)$ and for $d \geq 3$ if $\alpha \geq d$ (see Theorem~\ref{transience}).
 Some proofs are inspired by the methods presented in \cite{B}.
-As another novelty, we are also able to prove transience in the $\alpha \geq 2d$ counterpart for all dimensions $d \geq 3$.
+We note that an adaptation of the proof of \cite[Theorem 3.1]{B}, not detailed in the present paper, provides a proof of a.s.\,recurrence of the random walk on the random connnection model when $d = 1$ if $\alpha \geq 2$ from the classical Nash-William criterion (see {\it e.g.} \cite[Section 2.5]{LP}).

-We remark that the question of transience and recurrence of random walks has also been studied for other continuum random graph models in which the underlying vertex set is given by general stationary point processes in \cite{R}.
+We also note that, in \cite{CFG}, Caputo, Faggionato and Gaudilli\`ere studied recurrence and transience properties of random walks on complete graphs generated by point processes in $\rr^d$ with jump probabilities which are a decreasing function of the distance between points.
+They typically choose jump probabilities that decay as $\varphi_{p,\alpha}(t)=1\wedge t^{-d-\alpha}$, $\alpha>0$ or $\varphi_{e,\beta}(t)=\exp(-t^\beta)$, $\beta>0$, where $t$ stands for the inter-points distances.
+Under assumptions on the point process that are in particular satisfied by the Poisson point process $\Pcal$, they show that the random walk on $(\Pcal,\varphi_{e,\beta})$ is a.s.\, recurrent if $d=1,2$ for every $\beta >0$ and a.s.\,transient if $d\geq 3$ and $0<\beta<d$ ; they also show that $(\Pcal,\varphi_{p,\alpha})$ has a.s.\,the same type as $(\Z^d,\varphi_{p,\alpha})$, namely is transient if and only if $d=1,2$ and $0<\alpha<d$ or $d\geq 3$.} We remark that the question of transience and recurrence of random walks has also been studied for other continuum random graph models in which the underlying vertex set is given by general stationary point processes in \cite{R}.
 It is shown there that all the continuum random graph models in \cite{R} behave like classical nearest neighbor bond percolation as in \cite{GKZ}.
-However, in contrary to the present paper, the edges of all of these graphs are completely determined by the position of the vertices.
+However, in contrary to the present paper, the edges of all of these graphs are completely determined by the position of the vertices. {Finally, we remark that Gracar, Heydenreich, M\"onch and M\"orters announced in \cite{GHMM} recurrence/transience results for weight-dependent random connection models with scale-free degree distributions some time after the first version of this paper was submitted.